Is Vyvanse What You Need?

 - The client to staff ratio is smaller than what you find at most facilities

-- Crestview offers a high quality, individualized style of care
+- We offer a high quality, individualized style of care

 - The mountains, rivers, trails and other beautiful outdoor amenities are available

-In addition to great therapeutic modalities to treat all types of substance abuse issues, Crestview Recovery is big on getting out and into the outdoors.
-We find that individuals who have hobbies are able to fill their time healthily – away from drug abuse.
+In addition to great therapeutic modalities to treat all types of mental health issues, Crestview Recovery is big on getting out and into the outdoors.
+We find that individuals who have hobbies are able to fill their time healthily.
 Toward that end, we have the beautiful backdrop of the Pacific Northwest.
-We use it, too!
-The great outdoors and other scenic outdoor amenities are great ways to reconcile yourself to sober living.
-Call us today at 866.262.0531, to begin the first day of the rest of your sober life.
+We use it, too.
+The great outdoors and other scenic outdoor amenities are great ways to reconcile yourself to healthier living.
+Call us today at 866.262.0531 to begin the first day of the rest of your happier, healthier life.